fabiommendes/sidekick/README.rst

 >>> from sidekick.all import sk, op, X, Y, L, N

-Walk through the examples bellow to get a taste of what you can do.
+The examples bellow show a taste of what you can do.

 Fibonacci numbers
 -----------------

-Easily generate infinite sequences of Fibonacci numbers
+Let us start with the classics.
+This produces an infinite sequences of Fibonacci numbers

 >>> fibonacci = sk.iterate_past((X + Y), [1, 1])
 >>> fibonacci | L[:10]